insertokername/functional-brainfuck/README.md

 ---
 **important:**

-**BFB will automatically try to run a function named "main" [THIS ONLY HAPPENS WHEN RUNNING A FILE] if its not found it will throw an error**
+**FBF will automatically try to run a function named "main" [THIS ONLY HAPPENS WHEN RUNNING A FILE IT WILL NOT HAPPEN WHEN RUNNING FORM CONSOLE] if its not found it will throw an error**

-**BFB will run in_line on console and will not run with in_line on file read mode**
+**FBF will run with in_line turned on while in console and will run with in_line turned of while in file read mode**

 ---